McGusty's basket helps Miami stun No. 2 Duke 76-74

 On the final play, Moore inbounded to freshman Trevor Keels, whose desperation 3 hit the rim but wasn't particularly close to end it.

-McGusty finished with 14 points for Miami, which shot 58% in the second half.
+McGusty finished with 14 points for Miami, which shot 58% in the second half to secure its first win against a top-5 opponent since beating Virginia in February 2016.

+Miami also finished with 15 steals while forcing Duke ino a season-high 17 turnovers.

 Star freshman Paolo Banchero had 20 points to lead Duke, including two late baskets and critical steal to set up his own transition dunk that pushed the Blue Devils to a 74-71 lead.
 But Moore answered with a whistle-drawing basket to cut the deficit to one with 33.3 seconds left.